 b) A commentary on the text:

 The disciples were in deep sleep.
-When they woke up, the saw Jesus in his glory and the two men with him.
+When they woke up, they saw Jesus in His glory and the two men with Him.
 But Peter’s reaction shows that they were not aware of the real meaning of the glory in which Jesus appeared to them.
 As often happens with us, they were only aware of what concerned them.
 The rest escapes their attention.
 “Master, it is good for us to be here!”
 And they do not want to get off the mountain any more!
 When it is question of the cross, whether on the Mount of the Transfiguration or on the Mount of Olives (Lk 22:45), they sleep!
-They prefer the Glory to the Cross!
+They prefer the glory to the cross!
 They do not like to speak or hear of the cross.
-They want to make sure of the moment of glory on the mountain, and they offer to build three tents.
+They want to make sure of the moment of glory on the mountain, to extend it, and they offer to build three tents.
 Peter did not know what he was saying.

 While Peter was speaking, a cloud descended from on high and covered them with its shadow.
 Luke says that the disciples became afraid when the cloud enfolded them.
 The cloud is the symbol of the presence of God.
-The cloud accompanied the multitude on their journey through the desert (Ex 40: 34-38; Nm 10:11-12).
-When Jesus ascended into heaven, he was covered by a cloud and they no longer saw him (Acts 1:9).
+The cloud accompanied the multitude on their journey through the desert (Ex 40:34-38; Num 10:11-12).
+When Jesus ascended into heaven, He was covered by a cloud and they no longer saw Him (Acts 1:9).
 This was a sign that Jesus had entered forever into God’s world.

-A voice is heard from the cloud that says: “This is my Son, the Chosen, listen to him”.
-With this same sentence the prophet Isaiah had proclaimed the Messiah-Servant (Is 42:1).
-First Moses and Elijah, now God himself presents Jesus as the Messiah-Servant who will come to glory through the cross.
-The voice ends with a final admonition: “Listen to him!”
+A voice is heard from the cloud that says: “This is My Son, the Chosen, listen to Him”.
+With this same sentence the prophet Isaiah had proclaimed the Messiah-Servant (Isa 42:1).
+First Moses and Elijah, now God Himself presents Jesus as the Messiah-Servant who will come to glory through the cross.
+The voice ends with a final admonition: “Listen to Him!”
 As the heavenly voice speaks, Moses and Elijah disappear and only Jesus is left.
-This signifies that from now on only He will interpret the Scriptures and the will of God.
-He is the Word of God for the disciples: “Listen to him!”
+This signifies that from now on only He will interpret the scriptures and the will of God.
+He is the Word of God for the disciples: “Listen to Him!”

 c) A deepening:

 ii) In Luke’s Gospel there is a great similarity between the scene of the Transfiguration (Lk 9:28-36) and the scene of the agony of Jesus in the Garden of Olives (Lk 22:39-46).
-We may note the following: in both scenes Jesus goes up the mountain to pray and takes with him three disciples, Peter, James and John.
-On both occasions, Jesus’ appearance is transformed and he is transfigured before them; glorious at the Transfiguration, perspiring blood in the Garden of Olives.
-Both times heavenly figures appear to comfort him, Moses and Elijah and an angel from heaven.
+We may note the following: in both scenes Jesus goes up the mountain to pray and takes with Him three disciples, Peter, James and John.
+On both occasions, Jesus’ appearance is transformed and He is transfigured before them; glorious at the Transfiguration, perspiring blood in the Garden of Olives.
+Both times heavenly figures appear to comfort Him, Moses and Elijah and an angel from heaven.
 Both in the Transfiguration and in the Agony, the disciples sleep, they seem to be outside the event and they seem not to understand anything.
-At the end of both episodes, Jesus is reunited with his disciples.
-Doubtless, Luke intended to emphasise the resemblance between these two episodes.
+At the end of both episodes, Jesus is reunited with His disciples.
+Doubtless, Luke intended to emphasize the resemblance between these two episodes.
 What would that be?
-It is in meditating and praying that we shall succeed in understanding the meaning that goes beyond words, and to perceive the intention of the author.
+Perhaps it is to show that understanding takes time and effort, even for the Apostles, so we should persevere and not be asleep, especially at those crucial moments in our lives when He is revealing Himself to us personally.
+It is in meditating and praying that we shall come to understand the meaning that goes beyond words, and to perceive the intention of the author.
 The Holy Spirit will guide us.

 6. Psalm 42 (41)